jscarle/LightResults/README.md

 }
 ```

-That allows us to still use try catch blocks in our code, but return from them with results instead of exceptions.
+Which allows us to continue using try-catch blocks in our code but return from them with a result instead of throwing an exception.

 ```csharp
 public Result DoSomeWork()